This Handbook contains everything you need to know about this epic Secret Compass expedition to Kyrgyzstan.

 Secret Compass always suggests carrying an emergency fund of $100-$200 in cash.

-The following is Secret Compass’ recommended kit list for the 2018 expedition to Kyrgyzstan.
+The following is Secret Compass’ recommended kit list for our expedition to Kyrgyzstan.
 Although this is a basecamp style expedition, you may be required to carry all of your own kit along with a share of a technical mountain tent, group food and cooking equipment and the medical and communications pack in order to establish advanced base camps.
 Secret Compass will supply tents, stoves, crampons, ice axes and helmets.

 Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.